Skip to content

 • victorian-siblings

 Want to know why these Victorian siblings have journeyed from England to Canada?
-These are their heartfelt letters home to their parents, chronicling their journey across the ocean and their early days on the east coast of Canada.
-Through their letters, we glimpse a world of adventure and…
+These are their heartfelt letters home to their parents, chronicling their journey across the ocean and their days in Canada.
+Through their letters, we glimpse a world of adventure and hope in 1896.
+Separated by…

 Page navigation